Plum Candy

 His gaze bounced from the photos to a glass jar on the counter, filled with small, individually wrapped, sweet, sweet candies.
 His eyes lingered, curiosity piqued.

-Rowan reached for the jar, pulling out a candy with a hint of hesitation.
-He unwrapped it and popped it into his mouth, savoring the burst of flavor.
-"Sweet," he remarked, almost to himself.
-"Though it's got quite the bitter kick at the end."
+Noelan reached into the jar and pulled out a candy.
+He unwrapped and popped it into his mouth, enjoying the burst of flavor.
+“Sweet,” he remarked, almost to himself.

 The innkeeper chuckled.
 “Some say they’re the taste of the town.
 Keeps folks coming back.”